 Now that we've reviewed some key information, let's examine why some fans believe Ultimecia is a future version of Rinoa.
-I didn't create this theory, but I can help summarize and explain it!

 The idea is that Rinoa, who we know is a Sorceress with increased longevity, has to watch as all her friends and family die, as they have normal lifespans.
 Even her love, Squall, eventually passes away.
 Now, many years into the future, Rinoa holds onto her powers, keeping herself alive, as she tries to think of ways she can be reunited with Squall.
 Her usage of Guardian Forces has warped her memories of him, but she knows she was happy during their time together.

 Taking a new name (perhaps she forgot her own), she seeks to compress time, believing that if all of existence is pushed into a singular moment, she will once again reunite with Squall.
 When Squall's team battles her at the end of the game, she doesn't even recognize him and thus doesn't know she's clashing with the one she yearns to see again.